Looking for local research opportunities? Please read about TrialMatch, the Alzheimer's Association's Clinical Trials Matching Service

 Driving Studies - The goal of the driving studies is to examine whether physician recommendations concerning modification or retirement from driving may be improved by the use of a brief office-based test that quickly and accurately assesses potential driving impairment.
 The results of this brief test are being compared to an actual on-the-road driving evaluation.
 For more information, please call Jennifer Jones, M.S., at 414.805.5232.

-IPC Research – WaukeshaIPC Research is the Clinical Trials Program at Independent Psychiatric Consultants, S.C., under the medical direction of Cary J. Kohlenberg, M.D., and Anne I. Koplin, M.D.
+IPC Research – WaukeshaIPC Research is the Clinical Trials Program at Independent Psychiatric Consultants, S.C., under the medical direction of Cary J. Kohlenberg, M.D.
 A variety of Alzheimer's Disease Drug Studies (focusing on cognition, functional decline, and behavioral symptoms) are open for recruitment.
-Currently IPC Research is conducting two trials for individuals that have a diagnosis of probable Alzheimer's disease.
+Currently IPC Research is conducting three trials for individuals that have a diagnosis of probable Alzheimer's disease.
 A clinical trial is a quality, confidential, no-cost health care option.
 Clinical trials must adhere to strict protocols, and all trials are monitored for good clinical practice under the code of federal regulations.
 Along with structured and consistent treatment, additional benefits at no cost to the participant include:

 - Physical examinations